We hope this provides answers to some of your questions. If any question you want to see answered is missing, let us know via email@example.com.

 For both active substances and GM crops, additional information may also be requested from authorities; however, this process of acquiring information can be complicated for both the public and the authorities.
 Our transparency initiative is designed to make information more easily accessible for non-commercially interested parties – from an interested citizen to a member of the scientific community.

-Since we are talking about access to tens of thousands of documents, we intend to provide easier and faster access to human and environmental safety study information through the gradual implementation of our new Transparency Initiative.
-As a first step from December 2017, downloadable evaluation summaries covering a large number of active substances were made available, in addition to the bee-related studies for imidacloprid, alongside educational and supplementary materials.
+Since we are talking about access to tens of thousands of documents, we intend to provide easier and faster access to human and environmental safety study information through the gradual implementation of our Transparency Initiative.
+As the first step from December 2017, downloadable evaluation summaries covering a large number of active substances were made available, in addition to the bee-related studies for imidacloprid, alongside educational and supplementary materials.

 US regulatory submission documents and safety summaries are being made available for our GM crop products.
-Non-commercial access to full study reports will be available upon request at a later date.

 The disclosure of safety study data is a continuous process, starting with active substances registered in the EU and some other countries.
 The documents submitted as part of the EU registration process cover more than 90% of the studies performed on active substances globally.

-If you would like more information about the safety of our marketed products or the active substances or biotechnology traits used in Bayer products which are currently on the market, please email firstname.lastname@example.org.
+If you would like more information about the safety of our marketed products or the active substances or biotechnology traits used in Bayer products currently on the market, please email firstname.lastname@example.org.
 We will respond to you as soon as possible.

 Bayer actively seeks scientific collaboration and encourages you to get in touch with us.
 Bayer is interested in collaborating with scientists to advance research in the fields of agronomics and public health.

 A great deal of safety-related information, especially the summarized results of safety studies, is available on this website.
 These summary documents are based on study reports which, in the case of crop protection active substances, have been submitted to the European Food Safety Authority (EFSA) or, in case of GM Crops, submitted to US regulatory agencies.